 The SDK registers channelsAn instance representing an entity addressable via the Airship service, e.g., an iOS device, email address, SMS number or web browser.
 The channel instance or channel object contains all relevant information about a channel, including metadata used for targeting, opt-in status, device-specific information, and, importantly, a unique identifier for the channel, the channel ID. and interprets notifications sent from Airship.
 You must integrate the SDK with your app or website in order to issue notifications to your mobile and/or web audiences.
 Devices that have installed your app and web browsers that have opted-in are eligible to receive notifications.
 Refer to your app’s platform documentation for help integrating and using the SDK.

-Most features for messages and passes are available via the APIs, however some are available only from the DashboardThe Airship web interface located at go.airship.com or go.airship.eu. .
+Most features are available via the APIs, however some are available only from the DashboardThe Airship web interface located at go.airship.com or go.airship.eu. .
 Dashboard- and API-only exceptions are noted throughout the docs.
 See API vs Dashboard below for more information.

 - Airship API